Passiolife/passio-meal-plan-public/README.md

 - It will not impact the functionality of the endpoint.
 We separated them just for the ease of use.

+**What is the difference between preview and full meal plan?**

+- You can use preview to quickly generate a meal plan, edit it and use it as an input into a full API, or you can just use the full API from the start.
+If you use the full API from the start the generation will take a bit longer and will be a bit less accurate if you’re trying to exactly match macros.

 ### Output Data

 **If as mentioned above we are looping through to create multiple days for the meal plan will the shoppingList accumulate the values for each day or would we have to do that?**